levelgraph/levelgraph/README.md

 ## Extensions

 You can use multiple extensions at the same time.
-Just check if one depends on another one to nest them in correct other! *(LevelGraph-N3 and LevelGraph-JSONLD are independent)*
+Just check if one depends on another one to nest them in correct order! *(LevelGraph-N3 and LevelGraph-JSONLD are independent)*

 ```javascript